H3llKa1ser/B00t2R00t/Privilege Escalation/Docker Escapes/Cap_sys_module.md

 # cap_sys_module privilege

-### In a docker environment, we may find a privilege na,ed cap_sys_module.
+### In a docker environment, we may find a privilege named cap_sys_module.
 Here are the steps to exploit it:

 ### On the target machine: